Adding metadata to survey results

 scenario.headline scenario.date scenario.author answer.section answer.reference

-0 Spanish Flu Pandemic: Hospitals Overwhelmed as Cases Surge 1918-10-15 Jane Smith Health The headline "Spanish Flu Pandemic: Hospitals Overwhelmed as Cases Surge" refers to the 1918 influenza pandemic, commonly known as the Spanish flu.
-This pandemic was caused by the H1N1 influenza A virus and is considered one of the deadliest in history, infecting about one-third of the global population and resulting in an estimated 50 million deaths worldwide.
-The headline likely describes the situation during the pandemic when hospitals were overwhelmed due to the rapid and massive surge in cases, leading to a severe strain on healthcare systems.
+0 Spanish Flu Pandemic: Hospitals Overwhelmed as Cases Surge 1918-10-15 Jane Smith Health The headline "Spanish Flu Pandemic: Hospitals Overwhelmed as Cases Surge" is referring to the 1918 influenza pandemic, commonly known as the Spanish Flu.
+This pandemic was caused by the H1N1 influenza A virus and is considered one of the deadliest pandemics in history.
+It occurred in three waves between 1918 and 1919, infecting about one-third of the world's population and causing an estimated 50 million deaths globally.
+The headline likely describes a scenario from that period when hospitals were overwhelmed due to the rapid and widespread increase in cases, leading to significant challenges in medical care and public health responses.

 1 Women Gain Right to Vote: Historic Amendment Passed 1918-06-05 Robert Johnson Politics The headline "Women Gain Right to Vote: Historic Amendment Passed" refers to the passage of the 19th Amendment to the United States Constitution.
-This amendment, ratified on August 18, 1920, granted women the legal right to vote in the United States.
-It marked a significant milestone in the women's suffrage movement, which had been advocating for women's voting rights for decades.
+This amendment, ratified on August 18, 1920, granted American women the legal right to vote, marking a significant victory for the women's suffrage movement in the United States.

-3 New York Yankees Win First Pennant in Franchise History 1918-09-30 William Davis Sports The headline "New York Yankees Win First Pennant in Franchise History" is likely referring to an alternate historical scenario or a fictional event.
-In reality, the New York Yankees, a Major League Baseball team, won their first American League pennant in 1921.
-Since then, they have become one of the most successful franchises in baseball history, winning numerous pennants and World Series titles.
-Therefore, the headline does not accurately reflect the historical achievements of the Yankees.
+3 New York Yankees Win First Pennant in Franchise History 1918-09-30 William Davis Sports The headline "New York Yankees Win First Pennant in Franchise History" is likely referring to a fictional or hypothetical scenario, as the New York Yankees are one of the most successful and storied franchises in Major League Baseball (MLB) history.
+The Yankees won their first American League pennant in 1921.
+Since then, they have won numerous pennants and World Series titles.
+If this headline appears in a real context, it might be part of an alternate history, a satirical piece, or a commemorative article reflecting on the team's early history.

 Posting to the Coop